 Step 1: Choose a Format

 There are two formats of Facebook Lead Ads – Carousel and single image or video.
 For this content, we will use a single image or video option.

 The next step is to choose the right image that goes along with your ads.
 You can get free stock images from Facebook.
 If you have a specific image you want to use, upload it.

-You will want to create an attractive text that will draw people to your ads.
+You will want to create attractive text that will draw people to your ads.
 Also, choose a CTA that applies to your offer.
-Examples are “apply now, Book now, download, learn more, etc
+Examples are “apply now, Book now, download, learn more, etc.

 This is the most important step in ad creation.
 It is time to design the lead form.
 Click on “New form” and the form will come up.